nientedidecente/heaps-examples/README.md

 ```
 hl game.hl
 ```

+(You can find more info on how the compiler works in the [.hxml](https://github.com/nientedidecente/heaps-examples/blob/master/01_heaps_color_tile/game.hxml) file itself)

 ### JS Examples
 Some examples, like `./12_heaps_bitmap_font` have a 2 `.hxml` files, the `game.hxml` one will be used, as in the other examples to build an `hashlink` bytecode, the `js.hxml` instead is used to transpile the heaps game to a javascript file.